Zhong-eng/Mitigating-Race-Bias-in-Facial-Age-Prediction/README.md

   - Adaptive Sampling
   - Adversarial Learning

 We compare performance these 3 methods in terms of fairness violation and overall performace.
-You can find more details in our [presentation video](https://drive.google.com/file/d/11wT7VsUgeRKh16JRDrEzdmxWz_G3vkE6/view?usp=sharing) and report (coming soon).
+You can find more details in our [presentation video](https://drive.google.com/file/d/11wT7VsUgeRKh16JRDrEzdmxWz_G3vkE6/view?usp=sharing) and [report](https://drive.google.com/file/d/18FtlfTiIW_OKZKUKEZlg-XF5oHO4U3Sa/view?usp=sharing).

 ## Run our code
 ### Dependencies